truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 ![SCALEManualSidegrade](/images/SCALE/SidegeadeInstallManualUpdate.png "Install the Manual Upgrade")

 Click **SAVE CONFIGURATION** to download a backup file that can restore the system configuration in the event something goes wrong with the migration.
-This is recommended but it not required.
+This is recommended but is not required.
 ![SCALEConfigSidegrade](/images/SCALE/SidegradeSaveConfig.png "Save the Config file")

 Select a **Temporary Storage Location** (either **Memory Device** or a **Pool**) for the manual update file.